Quick Start Guide: Optimal Imputation

 Learner Interface

-We will split the data into training and testing:
+In this problem, we will use a survival framework and split the data into training and testing:

 First, create a learner and set parameters as normal: